busterjs/buster-docs/developers/guidelines.rst

 It is important that you write good unit tests for your changes.
 Best way to do that is to develop test-driven.
-We are convinced test-driven developer and we would be very pleased, if you're one too.
+We are convinced test-driven developers and we would be very pleased, if you're one too.

 :ref:`How to run tests <run-tests>`